 Based on my experience, I feel as though Misha Baumann and Cécile Mennesson from Light Ventures (aka.
 “The Soul Doctors”) are dangerous, destructive and dishonest.
 Avoid them at all costs.

 Before I go, some resources that helped me untangle from this mess...

-This course helped me tune into my body and I started to feel how angry I was.
+In the Rageheart daily email newsletter, I talk about the various tools and techniques that helped me tune into my body and regulate my nervous system.
+That's when I started to feel how angry I was.
 It made me realize something was seriously wrong with what Cecile and Misha were doing to my girlfriend and I. I realized they'd crossed a line.

 Next, the books that helped me deprogram and declutter my head from Misha and Cecile's bullshit:

 (Heads up, these links are affiliate links.
 If you click and purchase, I may receive a small commission at no extra cost to you.)